Constraining exotic compact stars composed of bosonic and fermionic dark matter with gravitational wave events: Self-interacting boson/fermion stars

 \section{Self-interacting boson/fermion stars}

-It is known that an object exceeding the Roche-limit and breaking apart due to tidal disruption leaves a clearly distinct signal in the wave event, where the amplitude is affected by the number of fragments as $1/N$ \cite{Maggiore:2018sht}.
+It is known that an object exceeding the Roche-limit and breaking apart due to tidal disruption leaves a clearly distinct signal in the wave event, where the amplitude is affected by the number of fragments as $1/N$ \citep{Maggiore:2018sht}.
 Since such a signal was not observed during GW190814, GW200105 and GW200115, we can conclude that the respective secondaries did not break apart, in the following we use the Roche-radius as an estimate for the radii of the objects.
 From the masses of the objects, we can estimate the Roche-radius of the secondary partner by where $M$ and $m$ are the respective masses of the larger and smaller partner binary objects.
-This is a non-relativistic expression, and it has been numerically shown that the fully relativistic equivalent to the Roche-limit is spin dependent and considers effects from e.g. the innermost stable circular orbit (ISCO), whereas the critical radius could be above as well as below the ISCO (see Pannarale et al. \cite{Pannarale_2011} and references therein).
-As a working hypothesis we consider this non-relativistic approximation to investigate how restrictions of the radius constrict the possible parameter spaces of compact objects consisting of exotic dark matter.
-Such radius constraints could be measured by next generation gravitational wave detectors.
+This is a non-relativistic expression, and it has been numerically shown that the fully relativistic equivalent to the Roche-limit is spin dependent and considers effects from e.g. the innermost stable circular orbit (ISCO), whereas the critical radius could be above as well as below the ISCO (see \citep{Pannarale:2010vs} and references therein).
+As a working hypothesis we consider this non-relativistic approximation to investigate how restrictions of the radius constrict the possible parameter spaces of compact objects consisting of exotic dark matter. {Future detections by next generation gravitational wave detectors might enable the observation of the post-merger signal, yielding information to tighten such radius constraints.}

-In the case of purely self-interacting fermionic or bosonic dark matter, we consider an energy denstiy of the form and a pressure where $n$ is the number density and $c$ is a constant with dimensions $\left(1/\text{mass}\right)^2$.
-This yields a noninteracting Fermi gas in the non-relativistic limit, while in the ultra-relativistic limit it approaches the limiting causal EOS $P = \varepsilon$, which has a speed of sound equal to the speed of light, the maximal causal value. {Such an equation of state can also be motivated field-theoretically (see Appendix A).}
+In the case of purely self-interacting fermionic or bosonic dark matter, we consider an energy denstiy of the form and a pressure where $n$ is the number density and $c$ is a constant with dimensions $\left(1/\text{mass}\right)^2$. {It should be noted that $p_{kin} = 0$ in the bosonic case.} This yields a noninteracting Fermi gas in the non-relativistic limit, while in the ultra-relativistic limit it approaches the limiting causal EOS $P = \varepsilon$, which has a speed of sound equal to the speed of light, the maximal causal value.
+For a derivation of this EOS, see Appendix \ref{Appendix}.

 For this EOS, analytical expressions for the maximum mass and the critical radius can be found for arbitrary values for the interaction strength $y = \sqrt{c}/m_f$, where $m_f$ is the mass of the fermionic dark matter particle.
-For stars consisting of self-interacting fermionic dark matter \cite{Narain_2006}, these are
+For stars consisting of self-interacting fermionic dark matter \citep{Narain:2006kx}, these are

 with $m_P = \sqrt{\hbar c/G}$ the Planck mass. {The maximum compactness is limited in the case of $y=0$ by $C = GM_{\max}/R_{crit} = 0.114$ and by $C=0.207$ in the case of $y>>1$.} The corresponding expressions for boson stars are